cubefs/cubefs/docs/source/admin-api/master/volume.rst

    curl -v "http://127.0.0.1/admin/createVol?name=test&capacity=100&owner=cfs&mpCount=3"

-allocate a set of data partition and a meta partition to the user.
+| Allocate a set of data partition and a meta partition to the user.
+| Default create 10 data partition and 3 meta partition when create volume.

 .. csv-table:: Parameters
    :header: "Parameter", "Type", "Description"